Are you Sepharadi? Get the Portuguese passport!

 The main benefit of holding a Portuguese passport is being an EU citizen, which allows you to move freely across the 28 countries of the European Union.
 You will be able to live, work, or simply walk around these countries without any limitation.

-You will also be able to travel to other countries without needing cumbersome visas or entry permits.
+You will also be able to travel to other countries without needing cumbersome visas or entry permit.

 All you need to know about the Portuguese Citizenship for Sephardic Jews.